Poppy Build Guide by FinalFan

 Flash

-This spell can be incredibly useful for clutch moves like jumping a wall to escape or chase, or even to set up a wall stun you desperately want to get.
+This spell can be incredibly useful for clutch moves like jumping a wall to escape or chase, or even to set up a wall stun you desperately need to get.
 And it's true that you already have a movement speed skill.
 In my opinion Ghost just gives more utility -- for one thing, I've been chasing down countless people with Ghost, had them Flash away, and still caught up to them and killed them with my incredible speed -- but Flash is not to be sneered at.
-Running Flash AND Ghost may seem like overkill, but can you ever really have too much mobility?
+Running Flash AND Ghost may be overkill, but can you ever really have too much mobility?

 Warding

 Wards save lives and get kills.
-It's really that simple, that powerful.
+It's really that simple and that powerful.
 Warding is often deemed the responsibility of the support and the jungler, but no matter who you are playing or in what lane, do whatever it takes to make sure you have a ward when you really need one.
 I've been in a game where there were two people who wanted AD carry, and they both picked AD carry champs and went bot lane, and neither of them was willing to be the one spending money on wards.
 I've asked a player to ward dragon and gotten the reply "I refuse to waste money on wards".
 I've put a ward in a bush and gotten an easy kill two minutes later because they thought they were undetected.

 Here is a map I really like of suggested warding places.
 (Made by lilpwninprincess.
 To briefly explain the colors, bigger open circle = more important, filled-in red circle = late game and situational.)